-Changes in the CoE \$50 A fee is payable where changes are required in a previously issued Confirmation of Enrolment document.
-Charge for Overdue Tuition Fee \$100/per instance A late payment fine is charged if the student fails to pay the tuition fees on or before the due date.
-Deferral / Suspension Fee \$250/per instance A fee is payable when the student defers the start date of their course to a later date or applies for leave from studies (student-initiated suspension).
+Changes in the CoE A fee is payable where changes are required in a previously issued Confirmation of Enrolment document. \$50 ¢100/paringtanga Charge for Overdue Tuition Fee A late payment fine is charged if the student fails to pay the tuition fees on or before the due date. \$100/per instance ¢250/222 instance Deferral / Suspension Fee \$250/per instance A fee is payable when the student defers the start date of their course to a later date or applies for leave from studies (student-initiated suspension).
 RPL (Recognition of Prior Learning) Fee \$300/RPL application A fee is payable when the student applies for the Recognition of Prior Learning assessment \$200/per unit Re-assessment Fee \$250/per instance All course fees include up to three (3) attempts per assessment task within the scheduled due dates.
 Where a student exhausts their assessment options or fails to meet the due dates, re-assessment fine applies.
 Interim Academic Transcript \$20 A fee is payable when the student applies for any interim academic transcript Reference letter \$10 A fee is payable for any reference letter (e.g. to an employer) that a student requires.

-Re-issuance of AQF Certification All course fees include the cost of the issuance of one copy of the AQF Certificates, i.e. Certificate, Transcript or Statement of Attainment.
-An additional fee applies for issuing any additional copy of those documents. \$80/per document Replacement of Student ID Card An ANIE student ID card is issued to each student during the orientation.
-A fee is payable if the student needs a replacement ID card in case of lost/damaged card. \$10 Photocopy A student can top up their balance at the ANIE network to use the printers at the campus \$.08/per page black & white \$.6/per page colour Loss of the Library books A fine (price of the book) is applicable if a student fails to return the book borrowed from the ANIE library Replacement cost Loss or Damage of the Course Materials/Equipment A fine (price of the material/equipment) is applicable if a student fails to return any borrowed course material or damage any training and assessment equipment/facilities.
-Replacement cost Airport pick up/ drop fee Pick up and drop off from the airport.
+Re-issuance of AQF Certification \$80/per document All course fees include the cost of the issuance of one copy of the AQF Certificates, i.e. Certificate, Transcript or Statement of Attainment.
+An additional fee applies for issuing any additional copy of those documents.
+Replacement of Student ID Card \$10 An ANIE student ID card is issued to each student during the orientation.
+A fee is payable if the student needs a replacement ID card in case of lost/damaged card.
+Photocopy \$.08/per page black & A student can top up their balance at the ANIE network to use the printers at the campus white \$.6/per page colour Loss of the Library books Replacement cost A fine (price of the book) is applicable if a student fails to return the book borrowed from the ANIE library Loss or Damage of the Course Materials/Equipment Replacement cost A fine (price of the material/equipment) is applicable if a student fails to return any borrowed course material or damage any training and assessment equipment/facilities.
+Airport pick up/ drop fee Available on request Pick up and drop off from the airport.
 Fees will reasonably determined based on the locations and distance of travel.

-Available on request Temporary accommodation Fees for organising temporary accommodation if necessary.
-Available on request
+Temporary accommodation Available on request Fees for organising temporary accommodation if necessary.